devops4me/safedb.net/lib/configs/README.md

 A book global directive overrides its machine local twin.

-## 3. Shell Session Scope
+## 3. Shell Scope

-The self explanatory **shell session scoped** directives override their siblings be they book global or machine local.
+The self explanatory **shell scoped** directives override their siblings be they book global or machine local.

-Alas, their elevated privileges are countered by relatively short lifespans.
-Shell session directives only last until either a logout is issued or the shell session comes to an end.
+Alas, their elevated privileges are countered by relatively short lifespans. shell directives only last until either a logout is issued or the shell comes to an end.

 ## 4. Default | Machine Global Scope